 10 monitoring sites along the Potomac, Shenandoah and Anacostia Rivers

-The Reservoir Center and Partners are providing equipment and support for 10 monitoring locations along three of the major waterways within the Chesapeake Bay Watershed.
-The sites will include up to eight water quality variables for real-time monitoring and have been strategically chosen by the Riverkeeper and Conservationists to provide relevant data and a safe and convenient means of access.
+The Reservoir Center is providing partners the equipment and support for 10 monitoring locations along three of the major waterways within the Chesapeake Bay Watershed.
+The sites will monitor water quality parameters such as pH, Dissolved Oxygen, Turbidity, Chloride, Conductivity, Temperature and Total Algae.
+Locations have been chosen by the regional watershed organizations to provide relevant data and a safe and convenient means to access the equipment.

 Who will maintain the systems?

-The local Riverkeepers will maintain the equipment for the duration of the program.
+The local watershed organizations will maintain the equipment for the duration of the program.

-Equipment maintenance and calibration will be managed by the Riverkeepers and completed by local non-profit organizations.
-The systems are designed to be deployed year-round.
+Equipment maintenance and calibration will be managed by the watershed organizations.
 Maintenance will vary for each system and changes throughout the year.
-Equipment will be provided to the Riverkeepers to allow for lab calibrations and maintenance.

 Projected Impacts and Applications